-Neonatologists are most concerned about preventing necrotizing enterocolitis (NEC), a disease that attacks the intestinal tract, damaging or destroying it, and requires surgery to repair or remove the intestines.
-Emergency surgery on a preterm infant is difficult and dangerous.
-Mother’s milk makes a huge difference in how well these little babies do after birth because it vastly reduces the incidence of NEC, and it helps to repair the intestines should they become infected.
-Human milk fights infection while providing ideal nutrition.
+Human milk makes a huge difference in how well tiny and fragile babies do after birth because it vastly reduces the incidence of NEC, and it helps to repair the intestines should they become infected.
+Human milk matures the intestinal tissue, fights infections, and promotes brain development while providing ideal nutrition.
 Consider:

 Yes.
-The Mothers’ Milk Bank follows strict screening, processing, and dispensing guidelines established by the Human Milk Banking Association of North America (HMBANA) to ensure the safety of donor human milk.
-These guidelines have been established with the advisement of the Centers for Disease Control, the Food and Drug Administration, and the blood and tissue industries.
-Potential donors provide complete medical and lifestyle histories, and undergo blood tests, similar to the screening process used at blood banks.
-Donated milk is then tested for bacteria and levels of nutrients, and pasteurized to kill any bacteria or viruses.
-Before the pasteurized milk is dispensed, bacteriological testing is done to ensure its safety.
+Mothers’ Milk Bank Austin follows strict screening, processing and dispensing standards established by the Human Milk Banking Association of North America (www.hmbana.org) to ensure the safety of donor human milk.
+These standards have been established with the advisement of the Centers for Disease Control and Prevention, the US Food and Drug Administration, and the blood and tissue industries.
+Potential milk donors provide complete medical and lifestyle histories, and undergo blood tests for HIV, HTLV, syphilis, and hepatitis B and C similar to the screening process used at blood banks.
+Donated milk is then tested for bacteria and nutrients, and pasteurized to kill any bacteria and viruses.
+Before dispensing, bacteriological testing is repeated to verify that all bacteria are destroyed.

-Donor human milk (DHM) is dispensed by prescription only.
-The highest-priority recipients are premature and ill hospitalized infants.
-Common reasons for prescribing donor milk include:
+Donor human milk is dispensed by prescription primarily to babies born premature or who are ill.
+Common reasons for prescribing donor human milk include:

 Frozen donor milk is thawed, nutritionally analyzed, cultured, pooled and poured into bottles, then pasteurized at 62.5 C in a shaking water bath or automatic pasteurizer.
 Pasteurized milk is quick-cooled, then frozen at -20’C. Microbiological cultures are obtained by an independent laboratory from individual donors’ deposits prior to pasteurization and pooling, and from each batch of milk after pasteurization.
 This is done to verify that no heat-resistant pathogens are present before pasteurization, and that there is zero growth of bacteria after the heating process.